ShinyWang33/eSL-Net-Plusplus/README.md

 #### Testing on synthetic GoPro dataset

-Use the following command to test eSL-Net++ on Gopro testing data:
+Use the following command to test eSL-Net++ on synthetic GoPro dataset:

 ```
 python test.py  \